ada-data-story/ada-data-story.github.io/index.md

 Another way to visualize would allow us to have a better inside knowledge on our new data.

+Now, let's imagine that Lebron had to decide this Christmas where to play next year, or any of us had to choose a destination to work in the next few years.
+It is common to think that the first thing we would look at would be the impact of the coronavirus in that country.
+This is why the following reflection arose.
+How has the coronavirus affected people's happiness?

+## How has the coronavirus impacted happiness?
+To answer this question, we have used the data that we have available to date.
+It is true that we do not have a large amount of data, but we consider that it is enough to draw some conclusions.
+For this we are going to use two datasheets published by John Hopkins University that consist of the number of confirmed cases and the number of deaths between January 22, 2020 and April 30, 2020.

+To study the impact of the coronavirus on happiness, we are going to study the relationship between the coronavirus and the two features that we have seen that have a greater relationship with happiness, such as GDP and life expectancy

+PLOT GDP vs MIR

+It is true that the number of cases detected is much higher in developed countries and this may be due to the fact that in developed countries there is more testing work.
+For this reason, we analyze the number of deaths, in order to obtain a slightly more reliable meaning, which gives us an idea closer to reality.

+PLOT GDP vs DEATHS

+To view the results in a more intuitive way we have developed a map

+PLOT MAP

+We can imagine that Lebron would not want to go to play in China!!
 ### Conclusions

 Be happy!